 That said, if you’re looking for a cost effective all in one product, you can pick up On1 Photo RAW which serves as an excellent Lightroom replacement and the noise processing is certainly good enough that you won’t notice.

-Personally, I use Lightroom, Topaz DeNoise AI and DxO PureRAW.
+Personally, I use both Topaz Photo AI and DxO PureRAW.

-For batch noise reduction, I primarily use DxO PureRAW 3 as it tends to be the easiest option for my workflow thanks to the Lightroom integration, the results are excellent and the output file sizes are a reasonable size.
-It’s also much faster than Lightroom in my testing to date.
+For batch noise reduction, I also primarily use DxO PureRAW 4 as it tends to be the easiest option for my workflow thanks to the Lightroom integration, the results are excellent, and the output file sizes are a reasonable size.

-Honestly though, these are all good options, and you would be happy with all three I suspect.
+Honestly though, these are all good options, and you would be happy with any of my top three options I suspect.
 It really depends on if you prefer to move sliders and tweak, or just let the AI do its thing.

 I’d also add, if I wasn’t already invested in Lightroom, I would likely look at investing in DxO PhotoLab and get a whole product which has awesome built-in noise reduction.

-DxO PureRAW vs Topaz DeNoise vs Lightroom Summary
+DxO PureRAW vs Topaz Photo AI vs Lightroom Summary

 Choose Lightroom if: